Kuanhao-Chao/splam/docs/source/content/behind_scenes.rst

 Hyperparameters
 -----------------

 To train Splam, we used a batch size of 100 and trained it for 15 epochs.
 We employed the AdamW optimizer with the default learning rate of 0.03.
 A 1000-step warmup was utilized, with the learning rate increasing linearly from 0 to 0.03.
-The learning rate then decreased following the values of the cosine function between 0.03 to 0 (:numref:`train_lr`).
+The learning rate then decreased following the values of the cosine function between 0.03 to 0 (:numref:`train-lr`).

-.. _train_lr:
+.. _train-lr:
 .. figure::  ../_images/train_lr.png
     :align:   center
     :scale:   80 %